 Unfortunately we will be unable to authorise any further absences as illness from the date of this letter onwards unless satisfactory medical evidence is provided to support these absences.
 Medical evidence can take the form of copies of prescriptions, appointments cards or sight of medication.
-In certain cases a letter from a GP or Consultant would be required so that extra support to help a child access their education because of a medical need can be arranged. <a href="https://www.gov.uk/government/uploads/system/uploads/s
+In certain cases a letter from a GP or Consultant would be required so that extra support to help a child access their education because of a medical need can be arranged.

-Should XXXXX level of attendance fail to improve or the school doesn't receive satisfactory evidence to support the absences, the school may need to consider requesting that you attend a joint meeting with the Headteacher and the Local Authority School attendance Officer or may request that a Penalty Notice is issued in line with Central Bedfordshire Council's Code of Conduct http://www.centralbedfordshire.gov.uk/schoolsportal/administration/inclusion/referrals.aspx
+Should XXXXX level of attendance fail to improve or the school doesn't receive satisfactory evidence to support the absences, the school may need to consider requesting that you attend a joint meeting with the Headteacher and the Local Authority School attendance Officer or may request that a Penalty Notice is issued in line with Central Bedfordshire Council's Code of Conduct